luisgrana2/waterTurbidity/README.md

 ### 6. Results Visualization

 - **Plotting Results**: Plot the results of the power of frequencies versus turbidity levels.
 Assess water quality by analyzing the standard deviation applied to the image.
+Compare the results simulated by Gaussian filter with the cocoa powder turbidity.

   ![Results Plot](https://github.com/user-attachments/assets/3e69a43b-3424-4079-a999-b640496ba966)